 The following lists looks at ten of the top Tim Duncan cards in history.
 The checklist is definitely more on the premium side as these are some of the most popular Tim Duncan cards in existence.
-View our Tim Duncan profile for a complete look at all the Tim Duncan rookie cards, many of which are quite affordable.
+View our Tim Duncan visual rookie card guide for a complete look at all the Tim Duncan rookie cards, many of which are quite affordable.

 Top 10 Tim Duncan Cards

 Click on the images or card listings below to shop on eBay.
 Linked text in the descriptions go directly to detailed set profiles or card guides.

 Since the rare Jambalaya insert also includes Michael Jordan and Kobe Bryant, it is easy to forget that Tim Duncan is available.
 Even though he was only a rookie at the time, many felt confident that the overall number one pick would be special.
 They don't get more special than this, with odds of 1:720 packs.
 The limited 1997-98 E-X2001 insert has enjoyed considerable staying power and value in the hobby thanks to a unique die-cut design, bright colors and considerable rarity.

 Finest normally has a lot going on and it does not disappoint with three different first-year cards for Tim Duncan in 1997-98.
 The real prize, however, is the Refractor parallels for the Bronze, Silver and Gold (#/289) cards.
 The most valuable option is a die-cut Gold Embossed Refractor, numbered to 74.